WORK FOR US

 The Team Lead will manage and oversee a team of staff and volunteers supporting young people

-across Centre 33’s two hubs in our South Locality – in Cambridge City and Ely.
-The Team Lead will
+across Centre 33’s two hubs in our North Locality – in Peterborough, Huntingdon and Wisbech.
+The

-work closely with the other Team Leads and Heads of Service to jointly ensure our multidisciplinary
+Team Lead will work closely with the other Team Leads and Heads of Service to jointly ensure our

-We are looking for a highly motivated professional with experience working within a practical support,
+We are looking for a highly motivated professional with experience working within a mental health or

-youth work or mental health role, and with experience of managing people.
-The Team Lead will bring
+youth work role, and with experience of managing people.
+The Team Lead will bring strong expertise

-strong expertise and leadership to Centre 33’s holistic support offer for young people aged 13-25
+and leadership to Centre 33’s mental health support offer for young people aged 13-25 years, leading

-for young people.
-This role may deliver ad hoc case work to support young people with more complex
+people.
+This role may deliver ad hoc case work to support young people with more complex needs

-needs but will not hold an ongoing regular case load.
+but will hold only a limited ongoing, regular case load.

 evening/Saturday working based on a rota.
 Due to our service delivery, it is important that the Team